Tropical Storm Rafael forms in the Caribbean and could hit Cuba as a hurricane

 A tropical storm watch also was issued for the lower and middle Florida Keys from Key West to west of the Channel 5 Bridge, and for the Dry Tortugas.

-The storm was located about 175 miles (280 kilometers) south of Kingston, Jamaica.
-It had maximum sustained winds of 45 mph (75 kph) while moving north at 9 mph (15 kph), the center said.
+The storm was located about 150 miles (245 kilometers) south of Kingston, Jamaica.
+It had maximum sustained winds of 45 mph (75 kph) while moving north-northwest at 9 mph (15 kph), the center said.

 The storm was expected to move near Jamaica late Monday, be near or over the Cayman Islands late Tuesday as a hurricane and approach Cuba on Wednesday.